 One of the most important aspects of estate planning is choosing the right tools to help manage your estate.
 You have numerous options and understanding how each works and how each effects your property and your loved ones is a vital part of making a smart estate plan.
 It is essential to work with an attorney who understands your options and can explain the pros and cons of the various estate planning tools.

-Zachary has experience helping clients create the following:
+Zachary has experience in Estate Planning and helping clients create the following:

 - Medical Directives, Living Wills, and Declarations to Physicians